antononcube/RakuForPrediction-blog/Articles/Doomsday-clock-parsing-and-plotting.md

     - For misspellings like "doomsdat" instead of "doomsday."

-- Parsing of numeric work forms.
+- Parsing of numeric word forms.

     - For statements, like, "two minutes and twenty five seconds."